xxcs13/RAGv1/README.md

 ### System Behavior

 **First Run (No Database):**
-1. System checks for existing database
+1. System checks for an existing database
-2. Requests file input from user
+2. Request file input from the user
-3. Processes documents and creates database
+3. Processes documents and creates a database
 4. Ready for questions

 **Subsequent Runs (Database Exists):**
-1. System detects existing database
+1. The system detects the existing database
-2. Automatically loads database
+2. Automatically loads the database
 3. Immediately ready for questions
 4. No file input required